asuncionjc/Python_Playground/README.md

 # Python_Playground

 Playground used to learn and experiment with Python.
+Do you want to learn something about Python?
+Then, have a look at this repo 🧐.

 <img src="https://www.python.org/static/community_logos/python-logo-master-v3-TM.png"/>

+## Goals

+The aim of this repository is to provide a basic introduction to the Python language.
+Some exercises are included to practice with it.

+Any feedback is welcome, so please feel free to ask or comment anything you want.
+If you are shy and do not want to write in the repo, I will be happy to answer you by email at asuncionjc@us.es

 ## Content